Jeopardy!: Record holders

 The highest single-day winnings in a Celebrity Jeopardy! tournament was achieved by comedian Andy Richter during a first-round game of the 2009–10 "Million Dollar Celebrity Invitational", in which he finished with $68,000 for his selected charity, the St. Jude Children's Research Hospital.

 Four contestants on the Trebek version share the record for winning a game with the lowest amount possible, at $1.
 The first was U.S. Air Force Lieutenant Colonel Darryl Scott, on the episode that aired January 19, 1993.
 The second was Benjamin Salisbury, on a Celebrity Jeopardy! episode that aired April 30, 1997.
 The third was Brandi Chastain, on the Celebrity Jeopardy! episode that aired February 9, 2001.
 The fourth was U.S. Navy Lieutenant Manny Abell, on the episode that aired October 17, 2017.

-The record lowest Jeopardy! score was set in 1985 by Joan Kantor, a contestant from 1985, with a score of -$5,100 (net -$10,200 after the Season 18 rule change regarding clue values on November 26, 2001) during Season 1.
-During the interregnum, in a July 28, 2021 episode hosted by LeVar Burton, Patrick Pierce finished with a total of -$7,400.
-The lowest score in the Jennings era is -$7,200, set by Erin Buker in 2024, and the fourth lowest was -$6,800, set by Stephanie Hull in 2015.
-Hull's episode was also notable for featuring a rare Final Jeopardy with one contestant.Jeopardy! writer Harry Eisenberg recalled an early season contestant who had persuaded the contestant coordinators to let him on the show despite their misgivings; he won -$3,400, the equivalent of -$6,800 today.
+The record lowest Jeopardy! score was set in 1985 by Joan Kantor with a score of -$5,100 (equivalent to -$10,200 today) during Season 1.
+In the July 28, 2021, episode hosted by LeVar Burton, Patrick Pearce finished with a total of -$7,400.
+The third-lowest score, and lowest in the Jennings era, is -$7,200, set by Erin Buker in 2024, and the fourth lowest was -$6,800, set by Stephanie Hull in 2015.
+Hull's episode was also notable for featuring a rare Final Jeopardy with one contestant.
+Writer Harry Eisenberg recalled an early-season contestant who had persuaded the contestant coordinators to let him on the show despite their misgivings; he won -$3,400, the equivalent of -$6,800 today.

 Record tables

 Jeopardy! keeps track of four records: most consecutive games won, highest regular-season winnings, highest single-game winnings, and highest all-time winnings (including tournaments).
-The below tables are accurate as of July 25, 2025.
+The below tables are accurate as of April 24, 2026.